By Jen Joly, Vice President, Marketing and Sales Operations

 How is the access to and ability to disseminate information impacting relationships with consumers?

 Access to and the ability to disseminate information is changing the balance of power and causing a shift from Manufactures and Retailers to Consumers.
 Manufacturers are responding by going directly to consumers and, in essence, becoming retailers.
-Retailers are responding with store brands and becoming manufacturers.
+Retailers are responding to store brands and becoming manufacturers.
 Both are competing for consumer attention.
 Consumers are confused about where to go for information and who to buy from.

 How are experiences outside of the food and beverage category impacting consumer trends and expectations?